Harold2828/ReinforcementLearningPong/README.md

 The goal is to create an AI agent capable of learning to play Pong using trial-and-error, rewards, and intelligent decision-making.

 ---

+## Server side

+I'm using Flask with the version 3.1.0 with Python 3.12.2